jimmy-dsi/apollo-spc/COMPILING-Windows.md

 Click on the Modify button in the bottom-right corner (or Install if it's a fresh Visual Studio installation), then wait for the feature to finish downloading and installing.

-Once that is complete, you are ready to move on to the next build steps!
+Once that is complete, you are ready to move on to the next build steps.

 ## Building
 To build the project in full, simply navigate to the root folder of your cloned git repo in a Powershell window and type: